JustHm228/JLatenter/README.md

 - `Gettable` - contains a `get()` method which accepts no parameters and returns `Object`
 - `Puttable` - contains a `put()` method which accepts no parameters and returns `void`

+---

-And, you won't believe it, but that's all.
+And that's all.
-Yes, I tried to simplify everything so much.
+It's very short, isn't it?
-Also, if you take into account that you can use static import to call the `as()` method (like in the examples), it turns out that you can call the function you need in almost one line (possibly even without creating a new interface).
+Also, if you take into account that you can use static import to call the `as()` method (like in the examples), it turns out that you can call the method you need in almost one line (possibly even without creating a new interface).
-**The only thing remaining is that the garbage collector won't be able to destroy the original object while its "shadow" exists, because it references original directly, so take that into account (I won't fix this).**
+**But note that the garbage collector won't be able to destroy the original object while its "shadow" exists, because it references original directly, so take that into account *(I won't fix this due to other problems caused by such fixes)*.
+**
 I hope I explained clearly.

 ## Examples